avazquezcode/gosorter/README.md

 GoSorter is a command line tool written in Golang, to sort **lines** of files.

-It is largely inspired by the ["sort"](https://man7.org/linux/man-pages/man1/sort.1.html) linux command, but implemented in Golang.
-Also the functionality is not exactly the same (the **linux** tool is much more extensive and supports more options at the moment).
+It is largely inspired by the ["sort"](https://man7.org/linux/man-pages/man1/sort.1.html) linux command.
+With that being said, the functionality is not exactly the same (the **linux** tool is much more extensive and supports more options at the moment).

 # Important